koendebonth/DSS_Thesis_CNC/README.md

 ## License and Attribution

-This project incorporates data/code from the [CNC_Machining repository](https://github.com/boschresearch/CNC_Machining) by Bosch Research, which is licensed under the BSD 3-Clause License.
+This project incorporates data/code from the repository by Bosch Research, which is licensed under the BSD 3-Clause License.

 We have ensured compliance with the following requirements:
 - The original copyright notice,